-Beneficiaries of international protection shall enjoy equal treatment with nationals of the Member State that has granted them international protection as regards social security and social assistance.150
+Beneficiaries of international protection shall enjoy equal treatment148 with nationals of the Member State that has granted them international protection as regards social security and social assistance.

+147 DE, EL, FR, IE, LT: scrutiny reservation.
 DE: former Art.
 33 restricts Art.
 24 of the Geneva Convention.
 It is important that benefits intended to aid a beneficiary's integration into the labour market can be made conditional upon additional prerequisites (in accordance with Art.
 24(1)(b)(ii) of the Geneva Convention); therefore insert: "Within the limits set by international obligations, beneficiaries of international protection shall enjoy equal treatment (...)."
-SE: not clear how the principle of equal treatment should be applied.
-Shall the beneficiaries of international protection be treated equally with regard to a national citizen returning home from a longer period of residence in a third country, or shall the beneficiaries be treated equally with regard to persons that have lived in the Member State their entire life (or at least for a very long time)?

-BE, DE, EL, FR, IE, LT, RO, SE: scrutiny reservation.
 IE: no agreed definition of "social assistance".
-DE: see comment on Art.
+DE, HU: see comment on Art.
 2(17); the phrase "necessary social assistance" in the current Article 29 (1) of the QD should be retained in order to avoid giving the impression that an amendment or widening of scope is intended here.
+COM: it is considered as implied; social assistance is given upon request.
 LV: reservation on the title and the definition of "social assistance" in Art.
-2.SE: not clear what are the differences in the content of the rights to be granted with regard to minimum income support (social assistance) versus unemployment benefits covered (social security); not clear what are the differences in the content of the rights to be granted with regard to assistance in the case of illness (social assistance) versus sickness benefits (social security); not clear what are the differences in the content of the rights to be granted with regard to pregnancy and parental assistance versus maternity and equivalent paternity benefits covered (social security).
+2. SE: not clear what are the differences in the content of the rights to be granted with regard to minimum income support (social assistance) versus unemployment benefits covered (social security); not clear what are the differences in the content of the rights to be granted with regard to assistance in the case of illness (social assistance) versus sickness benefits (social security); not clear what are the differences in the content of the rights to be granted with regard to pregnancy and parental assistance versus maternity and equivalent paternity benefits covered (social security).
+148